JetBrains/amper/anton.makeev/QUESTIONS.md

   If it's a property of a module, then how to define test additional executable targets?
 -
 - Can a single module several targets?
-  Can we have several libraries, or only one? (e.g in case of libraries for several platform) Can we have several binaries? (e.g. app+testing)
+  Can we have several libraries, or only one? (e.g. in case of libraries for several platform) Can we have several binaries? (e.g. app+testing)
   Can we have library and binary together? (e.g. lib+testing)